top of page

 Gendered Work Cultures

+For example, in a recent project, we investigated how women manage their social identity in workplaces characterized by strong "masculinity contest cultures" (Veldman & Vial, 2026).
+Our studies reveal that the female social identity is greatly devalued (i.e., viewed as low status) in workplaces with strong masculinity contest norms.
+As a result, women distance themselves from their gender group identity in these kinds of workplace contexts as a way to cope with the devaluation of the female social identity.
+Doing so allows them to enhance their personal sense of status in workplace contexts with strong male norms.
 These findings have important theoretical implications, shedding light on the psychological mechanisms that promote self-group distancing.
 They also have practical implications, because self-group distancing has negative consequences for individuals’ mental health as well as for gender diversity goals.
 As such, self-group distancing may be an important mechanism whereby strong masculine work cultures undermine the well-being and participation of women, encouraging them to pursue work in other domains in which their gender social identity is not devalued.

-Veldman, J. & Vial, A. C. (2023).
+Veldman, J. & Vial, A. C. (2026).
 Masculinity contest cultures lead to self-group distancing in women.
+Journal of Experimental Social Psychology, 122, 104832. https://doi.org/10.1016/j.jesp.2025.104832.
+PDF.

-Further research on gendered workplace cultures:
+Other SRBL publications on gendered workplace cultures:

 Vial, A. C., Muradoglu, M., Newman, G., & Cimpian, A. (2022).
 An emphasis on brilliance fosters the perception of masculinity contest cultures.
 Psychological Science, 33(4), 595-612. https://doi.org/10.1177/09567976211044133.
 PDF.